 How does this argument fare?

-Two studies (1, 2) tried and failed to replicate the results.
+Two studies (1, 2) tried to replicate the results of Rat Park and failed.
 Another two (1, 2) tried and mostly succeeded.
 There’s some concern that the rat strain involved might have various substrains that the different experiments didn’t control for.
 But a result that can’t survive a change in rat substrains has pretty dismal prospects for applicability to humans.

 There seems to be a more general problem with rat drug experiments in general, where everyone in the field realizes they can sometimes throw out weird results.
 The Drug Monkey blog says that rats self-administering cocaine is the best-replicated result in drug abuse science, but also that it can be screwed up by anything from the diameter of the cocaine infusion catheter, to whether the experimenter is wearing a dirty vs. clean lab coat, to who you buy the rats from.

 So let’s take a step back and look at 13th century Mongolia.

 Who had the best life – the happiest, most fortunate, most blessed existence in all of history?
 I don’t know, but Ogedei Khan had to be in the top ten.
 The son of Genghis Khan, he took over his father’s empire and continued the family tradition of conquering things.
 China, Korea, and Eastern Europe all fell to his armies; for over a decade he conquered and conquered without suffering a single serious defeat.

 For his enjoyment, Ogedei built the Tumen Amgalan, “Palace Of Myriad Peace”, 2500 square meters in area.
 It had: